-G20 finance leaders' communique to describe trade tensions as 'intensified': sources
+G20 finance leaders' communique to describe trade tensions as 'intensified' - sources

 U.S. President Donald Trump and Chinese President Xi Jinping are due to meet at a June 28-29 summit in Osaka, Japan, U.S. Treasury Secretary Steven Mnuchin said on Saturday.

 Mnuchin described the meeting as having parallels to the two presidents' Dec.
-1 meeting in Buenos Aires, when Trump was poised to hike tariffs on $200 billion worth of Chinese goods.
+1 meeting in Buenos Aires, when Trump was poised to hike tariffs on $200 billion (£157 billion) worth of Chinese goods.

 Trump took that step in May and is poised to impose tariffs on a remaining $300 billion list of Chinese goods around the time of the Osaka summit.